 - Teacher Training Student (Short-term / Certificate Course)

 The Graduate Level students receive ¥143,000 – ¥147,000 as their living allowance.
 This includes an additional monthly allowance of ¥2,000 to ¥3,000 if the student is studying in a major city like Tokyo where prices are higher than the rest of Japan.
 Meanwhile, undergraduate level students receive ¥117,000.
 Tuition and school fees are also paid for by MEXT, as well as the plane ticket to and from the scholar’s home country at the beginning and at the end of the scholarship period.

 The scholarship application process is conducted through the Embassy of Japan in the applicant’s home country.
 The Embassy of Japan conducts the first screening of the applicants through submitted application documents, a written examination (Japanese Language Exam and English Language Exam) and interviews.
 Note that the results of the Japanese Language Exam only matters if the university and the program that you are applying for requires a particular level of Japanese language proficiency.
 After the first screening, the Embassy then recommends selected applicants to MEXT, which then conducts the second screening.

-Prashant’s journey is only one of the many Nepalese students studying in Japan who have pursued their dreams to study abroad.
-He also encourages others to take the leap.
+Prashant’s journey is only one of the many Nepalese students studying in Japan.
+He also encourages others to take the leap to study abroad.
 “Go with your views and passion.
 Don’t follow the herd.
 Don’t fear making bold decisions,” Prashant adds.
 “Come live your life!”